forrestdavis/NLPScholar/README.md

 |TextClassification |Returns by-text classification labels for some inputted text | Finetunes a pretrained model for text classification |Returns by-text labels for each input in a dataset |
 |TokenClassification | Returns by-token classification labels for an inputted text | Finetunes a pretrained model for token classification | Returns by-token labels for each input in a dataset |

-Each experiment has `mode`s.
-There are three modes: `interact`, `train`, and `evaluate`.
-For `MinimalPair`, `interact` yields by-word (combining subword tokens) predictability measures for an inputted sentence, `train` finetunes a language model using the relevant language modeling objective (i.e., auto-regressive or masked language modeling), and `evaluate` returns by-token predictability measures for a dataset.
-For `TextClassification`, `interact` yields by-text classification labels for inputted text, `train` finetunes a pretrained model for text classification, and `evaluate` returns by-text labels for a dataset.
-For `TokenClassification`, `interact` yields by-token classification labels for inputted text, `train` finetunes a pretrained model for token classification, and `evaluate` returns by-token classification labels for a dataset.

 #### `models`